GenericMappingTools/pygmt/doc/api/index.rst

 Datasets
 --------

-GMT/Python provides access to GMT's datasets through the :mod:`pygmt.datasets` package.
+PyGMT provides access to GMT's datasets through the :mod:`pygmt.datasets` package.
 These functions will download the datasets automatically the first time they are used and store them in the GMT cache folder.